-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2015-June 30, 2019.
+The actuarial assumptions used in the June 30, 2023 valuation were based on the results of an actuarial experience study for the period July 1, 2017-June 30, 2021.

-The discount rate was decreased from 2.21% to 2.17% to reflect the change in the Municipal Bond Index rate.
+The discount rate was increased from 2.17% to 3.53% to reflect the change in the Municipal Bond Index rate.
 Changes were also made to the assumed initial per capita healthcare costs, rates of healthcare inflation used to project the per capital costs, and the rates of Plan participation based upon recent experience and current expectations.
-In addition, the payroll growth rate assumption decreased from 3.25% to 3.00%.
+In addition, the payroll growth rate assumption remained constant at 3.00%.
 Lastly, the salary growth assumption, the payroll growth rate, the rates of withdrawal, the rates of retirement, the rates of mortality, and the rates of disability incidence were adjusted based upon the experience study's findings and their adoption by the TRB.